yamt/toywasm/doc/check_interrupt.md

 * Inefficient.
 Especially when you have many threads.

 * Restrictions on host functions.
-Restarting a complex host function might be very difficult to implement properly.
+Restarting a complex host function might be difficult to implement properly.
   For example, a host function calling back to the wasm module, which might even call another host function.
+  You can find such host functions in the [hostfunc example app].

 * Non-blocking I/O on unix is a bit awkward to handle.

+[hostfunc example app]: ../examples/hostfunc/hostfunc.c